4d/docs/docs/commands/sql-login.md

 ```4d
  ARRAY TEXT(aNames;0)
  ARRAY LONGINT(aAges;0)
  SQL LOGIN("ODBC:MyORACLE";"Marc";"azerty")
  If(OK=1)

-  `The following query will be redirected to the external ORACLE database
+  //The following query will be redirected to the external ORACLE database
     SQL EXECUTE("SELECT Name, Age FROM PERSONS";aNames;aAges)

-  `The following query will be sent to the local 4D database
+  //The following query will be sent to the local 4D database
     Begin SQL
        SELECT Name, Age
        FROM PERSONS
        INTO :aNames, :aAges;
     End SQL

-  `The following SQL LOGIN command closes the current connection
+  //The following SQL LOGIN command closes the current connection

-  `with the external ORACLE database and opens a new connection
+  //with the external ORACLE database and opens a new connection

-  `with an external MySQL database
+  //with an external MySQL database
     SQL LOGIN("ODBC:MySQL";"Jean";"qwerty";*)
     If(OK=1)

-  `The following query will be redirected to the external MySQL database
+  //The following query will be redirected to the external MySQL database
        SQL EXECUTE("SELECT Name, Age FROM PERSONS";aNames;aAges)

-  `The following query will also be redirected to the external MySQL database
+  //The following query will also be redirected to the external MySQL database
        Begin SQL
           SELECT Name, Age
           FROM PERSONS
           INTO :aNames, :aAges;
        End SQL
        SQL LOGOUT

-  `The following query will be sent to the local 4D database
+  //The following query will be sent to the local 4D database
        Begin SQL
           SELECT Name, Age
           FROM PERSONS
           INTO :aNames, :aAges;
        End SQL
     End if
  End if
 ```